naatiai/naati-ninja-website/content/_index.md

 # call_to_action
 call_to_action:
-  title: Ready to Ace Your NAATI CCL Exam?
+  title: "Ready to Ace Your NAATI CCL Exam and Get Your Australian PR?"
-  content: "Start practicing today with affordable mock tests and instant feedback.
-Get on the path to success now!"
+  content: "Start practicing today with affordable NAATI CCL mock tests and instant feedback.
+Get on the path to success in your NAATI Australia test now!"
   image: /images/cta.svg
   button:
     enable: true